cxvisionai/cxvision/README.md

 # cxvision
-cxvision project robot vision lib
+cxvision image and vision process Qt application for linux or windows